jongio/github-azure-oidc/README.md

 It accepts two parameters:
  - APP_NAME - This is the name of the Azure AD app to be created.
  - REPO - This is the repo where you want to setup OIDC.
+ - FICS_FILE - This is a path to the file that contains the Federated Identity Credential definitions that you want to create.

 It will:
 1. Create an Azure AD app if it doesn't exist
 1. Create a new Service Principal and associate it with the Azure AD app
 1. Assign Contributor role to the previously created Service Principal
-1. Create Federated Identity Credentials for both `pull-request` and `main` branch.
-You can easily add more, just copy and paste one of the lines and update the JSON payload.
-The Graph and Azure CLI teams are working on a better experience for this.
+1. Create Federated Identity Credentials for all of the FICs defined in `fics.json`  The Graph and Azure CLI teams are working on a better experience for this.
 1. Set `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID` secrets in your GitHub repo.

 # oidc.sh Script Setup